Emergency safety advice

 Power cut - tips and advice

-Check Northern Powergrid's website for the most up to date information and advice on power cuts.
-You will also find links to their social media feeds which you may want to follow: Northern Power Grid: Power cuts home
+Check Northern Power Grid: Power cuts for the most up to date information and advice on power cuts.

 Here are some top tips to get you started:

-- Keep a torch handy - much safer than candles
+- keep a torch handy - it's much safer than candles